Shophouse: Singapore shophouses

-Heritage shophouses
+Heritage shophouses in Malaysia

 While the preservation of historic shophouses has suffered substantially in heavily developed states like Johor, Kuala Lumpur, Negeri Sembilan, Perak, and Selangor, shophouses in Malacca and Penang (which state capitals, Malacca Town and George Town, have been gazetted as UNESCO World Heritage Sites in 2008) received more care and attention due to emerging historical preservation movements in both states, experiencing similar levels of rejuvenation as in Singapore.
 However, the gentrification of both cities has led to older tenants of shophouses being driven out by the rising costs of renting or buying properties within historical districts.
 In 2012, the cost of buying a pre-World War II shophouse in George Town reached RM2,000 per square foot (US$660), equivalent to the price of the most expensive Kuala Lumpur city centre condominium units.

 Indonesian shophouses

 Shophouses have been very popular since the Dutch colonial period, particularly in pecinan ('Chinese quarter').
 Traditional shophouses are now replaced by modern ones, called ruko (rumah toko).